igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

                 .toConfigurationFields();
          }

-1. In addition to describing the UI we need to accept configuration from the UI.
+1. Define the expected configuration.
+In addition to describing the UI we need to accept configuration from the UI.
 The first step is to tell the framework that you expect to be passed the *Configuration* object.
-This is neccessary because PA will try to map the information provided by the UI--which arrives in the form of JSON at the Rules REST service--to whatever class you tell it to use.
+This is necessary because PA will try to map the information provided by the UI--which arrives in the form of JSON at the Rules REST service--to whatever class you tell it to use.
 We simply override the default *expectedConfiguration* attribute on the *Rule* annotation.